 Parents, teachers and law enforcement professionals are constantly seeking ways to expose teenagers to positive values and role models.
 The Law Enforcement Explorers Program at the Broward Sheriff's Office is a successful example of how adult intervention can instill responsibility, leadership, teamwork and self-reliance.

-For young men and women considering a career in fire rescue and emergency services, the Explorer Program at BSO affords practical training and experience through education, community involvement and public service.
-Primarily geared to high school students, fire rescue explorer are introduced to fire fighting and rescue techniques through a regimented course-of-instruction based on teamwork and responsibility.
+For young men and women considering a career in fire rescue and emergency services, the Cadet Program at BSO affords practical training and experience through education, community involvement and public service.
+Primarily geared to high school students, fire rescue cadets are introduced to fire fighting and rescue techniques through a regimented course-of-instruction based on teamwork and responsibility.

 Broward County's Juvenile Firesetter Prevention and Intervention Programs provide specialized fire safety education for children ages 2-17 and target at-risk children and teens with an interest in or a history of starting fires, initiating bomb threats, creating destructive incendiary devices or pulling fire alarms.
 By offering fire safety education instruction and community outreach presentations, the program helps reduce incidents of injury, property loss and death.

 The Juvenile Justice Team is involved in many collaborative projects within the community, including partnerships with the Juvenile Justice Advisory Board, Broward County School Board, United Way of Broward, Florida Department of Juvenile Justice, Children's Services Council, Broward County Health Department and Memorial Healthcare Systems.
 These partnerships focus on youth-related programs for prevention and diversion applications, both within our jurisdictions and countywide.